sclevine/agouti/CONTRIBUTING.md

 ### Page Level

-* `Name` - Methods that retrieve data or perform some action should not start with "Is" or "Set".
+* `Name` - Methods that retrieve data or perform some action should not start with "Get", "Is", or "Set".
 * `SetName` - Methods that set data and have a corresponding `Name` method should start with "Set".

 ### API level